-For the September quarter, the Driehaus Micro Cap Growth Fund outperformed its benchmark.
-The Fund had a 13.14% return, net of fees, while the Russell Microcap Growth Index experienced a gain of 6.05%.
-The Fund also outperformed the other major indices, such as the Russell 2000 which gained 4.93%, the Russell 2000 Growth which rose 7.16% and the S&P 500 which grew 8.93%.
+For the September quarter, the Driehaus Small Cap Growth Fund outperformed its benchmark.
+The Fund had a 14.01% return, net of fees, while the Russell 2000 Growth Index experienced a gain of 7.16%.
+The Fund also outperformed the other major indices, such as the Russell 2000 which gained 4.93% and the S&P 500 which grew 8.93%.

 By sector, the Fund's performance was broad based as all sectors had positive absolute performance.
-Much of the total contribution to returns for the quarter came from (in order of magnitude) consumer discretionary, healthcare and industrials.
-The relative outperformance for the quarter came from (in order of magnitude) healthcare, consumer discretionary, financials, industrials and consumer staples.
-Technology contributed on an absolute basis but was a relative underperformer.
+Much of the total contribution to returns for the quarter came from (in order of magnitude) healthcare, industrials, consumer discretionary and technology.
+Based on relative outperformance on a percentage basis versus the benchmark for the quarter, all sectors outperformed, except consumer discretionary.
+In terms of attribution, all sectors contributed to returns led by healthcare.

-The consumer discretionary sector experienced strong percentage gains and was the largest contributor to total returns as it was the portfolio's largest sector overweight vs the benchmark.
-The portfolio's weighting increased slightly during the quarter as multiple industries within the consumer sector have continued to perform well since the market's March bottom.
+The consumer discretionary sector was a significant contributor to total returns as it was the portfolio's largest sector overweight versus the benchmark.
+Multiple industries and holdings within the consumer sector have continued to perform well since the market's March bottom.
 As the economy reopened and the labor market started to recover, the benefits of stimulus and pent-up demand drove healthy consumer spending that was better than expectations.
 What was notable was the large shift in how the consumer spent.
 Not surprisingly, ecommerce continued to grow vs traditional brick and mortar retail.
 Also, spending was very focused on outdoor related goods and activities as consumers sought out new forms of socially distant recreation and travel.
-Strong performance came from homebuilders, auto dealers, sports equipment, RV manufacturers, boat dealers, building materials suppliers, furniture and housing related suppliers and e-commerce companies.
+Strong performance came from homebuilders, auto dealers, RV manufacturers, boat dealers, building materials suppliers, furniture and housing related suppliers and e-commerce companies.